super-hiro69/Erigeron.WPF.SpinePlayer.Mono/README.md

 ## How to use?
    - First, download or export the specified Spine 3.8 files(*.atlas, *.skel, *.png included)
    - Second, modifiy the config file (auto-generated if not exisit, default at .\\data\\Default)
-      - AtlasPath/SkelPath: for floating and topmost spine window
+      - ForeSpine/DesktopSpine: Floating & topmost spine window/Spine window inside the desktop
+      - AtlasPath/SkelPath: Atlas/Skel file path
+      - Start/Idle/Touch/DieAnimationPool: anmations set when started/after starting/touched/closing(Alt+F4)
+      - SkeletonScale: Scale level for spine skeleton
       - DesktopInsert: enable another window inside the desktop
       - StaticDesktop: set static image from PicPathD for the window inside the desktop
-      - Start/Idle/Touch/DieAnimationPool: anmations for the floating window when started/after starting/touched/closing(Alt+F4)
-      - Start/Idle/Touch/DieAnimationPoolD: anmations for the window inside the desktop when started/after starting/touched(actually no use)/closing
       - FullscreenHide: Hide when the foreground application is in fullscreen
       - HideAppHost: Hide this application in the application switcher view
    - You can also launch the application using startArgs like ".\app.exe SPECIFIED_CONFIG_LOCATION" to load/save the specified config